Andrew Bailey (politician): Pro-Trump positions

 In March 2023, Bailey condemned a grand jury in New York after it indicted Donald Trump on charges of falsifying business records, arising from his company's payment of hush money to a pornographic film star.
 Bailey, along with other Missouri Republicans, blamed George Soros for the grand jury decision; Jewish leaders in Missouri criticized these statements for echoing antisemitic tropes.

 As attorney general, Bailey has appeared on shows hosted by Jenna Ellis, a former lawyer to Donald Trump, who has been indicted on felony charges for conspiring to overturn the 2020 presidential election.
 The Kansas City Star criticized Bailey's decision to appear on the podcast, writing that it was "remarkable" that "Missouri's chief legal officer, a role that at times involves prosecuting criminal cases, is appearing with an individual accused of committing a felony to advance a conspiracy to overturn a presidential election in another state."

 In December 2023, Bailey, representing Missouri, joined an amicus brief, submitted by Republican state attorneys general in support of the ex-president in the United States v.
 Trump case against Trump over his handling of classified documents.
 The brief, led by Alabama, argued against the application of the Presidential Records Act to certain documents in the case.

-In June 2024, Baily announced his intention to file a lawsuit against the State of New York in the U.S. Supreme Court, asking the court to "stay the gag order and any sentence" in New York's criminal case against Trump until after the 2024 presidential election.
+In June 2024, Bailey announced his intention to file a lawsuit against the State of New York in the U.S. Supreme Court, asking the court to "stay the gag order and any sentence" in New York's criminal case against Trump until after the 2024 presidential election.
 He justified the lawsuit by claiming that the gag and sentencing order would interfere with Missouri citizens' ability to obtain election-related information and with the state's electors' ability to perform their duties.
 He filed the lawsuit on July 3.
 In his suit, Bailey attempted to invoke the Supreme Court's exclusive jurisdiction to hear disputes between two states.
 The Supreme Court rejected Bailey's lawsuit on August 5.